ChrisChinchilla/chrischinchilla.com/_posts/2019/2019-09-22-wtd-episode-24-conference-chatter-and-the-austral.markdown

 image: wtdpodcastlogo.png
 permalink: /:categories/:title/
 ---
 In this episode, we're joined by the Write the Docs Australia initiator Swapnil Ogale.
-We talk about conference wind-downs and ramp-ups, highlights from the just-finished WTD Prague conference, speakers announced for upcoming Write the Docs Australia conference, the "Good Docs Project," the tech writing scene in Australia, and more.
+We talk about conference wind-downs and ramp-ups, highlights from the just-finished WTD Prague conference, speakers announced for upcoming Write the Docs Australia conference, the Good Docs Project, the tech writing scene in Australia, and more.